mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 This module is 97% efficient, provides up to 4kW of DC power, and includes short circuit and surge protection, communicating via CAN BUS.
 These capabilities make it suitable for home battery charging, achieved [through reverse-engineering its CAN BUS control.](https://github.com/mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/discussions/4)

 ## Key Features
-The ESPHome firmware for this project is built for an ESP32 development board, which natively supports CAN BUS.
-The ESP32 connects to the R4875G1 via a VP230 CAN-BUS transceiver.
+The ESPHome firmware for this project is built for an ESP32 development board, which natively supports CAN BUS. **The ESP32 connects to the R48xx via a VP230 CAN-BUS transceiver**.
 Below are the main features:

 ### Supported Hardware:
 - **R4875G**